kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

 ### Purification methods

 - **Boiling**: Bring water to a rolling boil for at least one minute.
-At higher altitudes, boil for 3 minutes.
+At higher altitudes, boil for three minutes.
 If you do not have a metal container that can be used for boiling, then do the following:
   1. Find another container, dig a hole in the ground and line it with a waterproof material, or craft a bowl (see the Crafting chapter).
   2. Fill the container with water.
-  3. Heat rocks in a fire and place them in the water to heat it.
-DO NOT use rocks with moisture (such as river rocks), as they can explode.
+  3. Heat rocks in a fire and place them in the water to heat it. **Do not** use rocks that may contain moisture (such as river rocks), as they can explode.
 Use two sticks in a chopstick fashion to move the rocks.
   4. Replace the rocks with hot ones as needed to keep the water boiling.
 - **Chemical treatment**: Use water purification tablets or drops according to the instructions.
 - **Filtration**: Use a portable water filter to remove contaminants.
 If you construct a filter to remove sediment, still purify the water through boiling or chemical treatment.
-A filter can be constructed by layering grass/rocks, sand, and charcoal (top to bottom) in a container with a hole at the bottom to collect the filtered water.
+A filter can be constructed by layering grass or small rocks, sand, and charcoal (from top to bottom) in a container with a hole at the bottom to collect the filtered water.

 ![](file:///android_asset/survival_guide/19.webp)

 ### Hazards
 - **Microorganisms**: Water may contain bacteria, viruses, and parasites that can cause illness.
 Boiling water kills most microorganisms, but some may require additional treatment.
-More likely to be present in stagnant water.
+Microorganisms are more likely to be present in stagnant water.
 - **Chemicals**: Water may contain chemicals from industrial or agricultural runoff.
-Purification may not remove all chemical contaminants.
+Purification methods may not remove all chemical contaminants.